MakeHub-tw/FreaksTimer/README.md

 # FreaksTimer

-Do you like to build your own promodoro timer ?
-ElecFreaks has built a great programmable Arduino (Leonardo compatible w/ ATmega32U4) device sold here: [FreaksTimer](http://www.elecfreaks.com/estore/freakstimer.html), and we at MakeHub Taiwan tries to make it better by rewriting the firmware sketches.
+Do you like to build your own pomodoro timer ?
+ElecFreaks has built a great but cheap programmable Arduino (Leonardo compatible w/ ATmega32U4) device sold here: [FreaksTimer](http://www.elecfreaks.com/estore/freakstimer.html), and we at MakeHub Taiwan tries to make it better by rewriting the firmware sketches.

 - sketch_dec07a -- This is the original firmware sketch comes with the device.
 You must compile it with the specific r11 version of TimerOne library. (could be downloaded here: https://code.google.com/archive/p/arduino-timerone/downloads)